tomjwells/coti-node-monitoring/README.md

 <br />
 <br />

 If you have questions, I hang out on twitter <a href="https://twitter.com/tomjwells">@tomjwells</a>.
-Come and say hi and talk Coti!
+Come and say hi and lets talk Coti!
 <br />
 <br />
 <br />